Winter Special Archives - Mumbai's Top Nutritionist & Healthcare Consultants for Customized Workouts Skip to main content

 4. Regulates Blood Sugar:

-Studies suggest that drumsticks may help regulate blood sugar levels, making them a good food choice for people with diabetes or those looking to maintain healthy blood sugar levels.
+Studies suggest that it may help regulate blood sugar levels, making them a good food choice for people with diabetes or those looking to maintain healthy blood sugar levels.

 5. Enhances Bone Health:

-With high levels of calcium and magnesium, drumsticks help maintain strong, healthy bones and teeth, potentially preventing conditions like osteoporosis.
+With high levels of calcium and magnesium, it helps maintain strong, healthy bones and teeth, potentially preventing conditions like osteoporosis.

 6. Reduces Inflammation: